jwittbold/airflow-log-analyzer/README.md

 # airflow-log-analyzer
-A simple python script to analyze and return errors within Airflow log files.
+A simple python script to analyze and return ERROR messages within Airflow log files.

 ## Execution
 This script is run via the command line.
 It will return all of the log errors found within a specified Airflow log directory.